Colorado Politics

 Colorado Art Deco Capitol Annex blends old and new after extensive renovation

-Over the past several weeks, the building at 1375 Sherman has been a beehive of activity, with staff from the Office of Legislative Legal Services moving in, to be followed by staff from the governor’s office, the state auditor, and the Legislative Council staff.
+Over the past several weeks, the building at 1375 Sherman has been a beehive of activity, with staff from the Office of Legislative Legal Services moving in — to be followed by staff from the governor’s office, the state auditor, and the Legislative Council.

 It’s the culmination of several years of renovation work on the Capitol annex.

-The Art Deco-style state Capitol annex at 1375 Sherman St. was built in 1939 with assistance from two federal Depression-era programs: the Public Works Administration and the Works Progress Administration.
+The Art Deco-style state Capitol annex was built in 1939 with assistance from two federal Depression-era programs: the Public Works Administration and the Works Progress Administration.
 The architect was G. Meredith Musick, an acknowledged master of Denver architecture, according to History Colorado.

 The annex is the only Art Deco-style building in the Denver Civic Center Historic District.
-It is a six-story building with a central tower and two flanking wings of five stories each, and was placed on the National Register of Historic Places in 1991.
+The six-story building, with a central tower and two flanking wings of five stories each, was placed on the National Register of Historic Places in 1991.

 Most recently, the annex housed the Department of Revenue.